BUMETCS673/project-team-6/team.md

 ## Nickolas Cruz
 Hello, my name is Nickolas.
 I come from a mental health background looking to switch into computer science.
 I am currently taking classes ad-hoc and am a non-degree student.

+## Chenghao Ye
+Hello, my name is Chenghao.
+I came from Econ and Finance background looking to switch my major into SDE.
+I am currently looking for jobs as software engineer.